Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 The number of qubits on which the unitaries act defines two classes: long ($1\leq j\leq N-M$) and short ($N-M< j\leq N$) unitaries.
 The unitaries of both classes are the orthogonal sum of unitary blocks, which in turn split into non-unitary building blocks.
 Long unitaries are

 whereas short unitaries are

 We summarize the properties of long and short unitaries in Table \ref{tableP}.

-Let us now write the exact form of the non-unitary building blocks of ABCs.
+Let us now write the exact form of the non-unitary building blocks of ABCs~\footnote{ One may wonder if any simplification occurs in the large $N$ limit.
+However, Bethe states prepared by ABCs are not suited for addressing the thermodynamic limit.
+Instead, the thermodynamic Bethe Ansatz \cite{Takahashi99,vanTogeren16}, based on the density of Bethe roots, rather than the ABA or the CBA for constructing Bethe states at finite $N$, is the proper approach for analyzing the thermodynamic limit of integrable models.
+At any rate, potential connections between ABCs and the thermodynamic Bethe Ansatz in the large~$N$ limit may be worth exploring. }.
 The realization of Bethe states as the MPS of the CBA (\ref{inhMPS}), which provides the means to construct Bethe states with $0\leq r\leq M$ magnons, enables us to compute explicit expressions.
 We begin with long unitaries in Sub-subsection \ref{sssLong}, which are simpler.
-In Sub-subsection \ref{sssShort}, we focus on short unitaries, where we show how to eliminate the qubits post-selected at~$|0\rangle^{\otimes M}$ by defining a new short tensor in the MPS.
-Our approach to short unitaries detaches from that of~\cite{Ruiz23}.
-We prove the equivalence between both points of view in Appendix~\ref{appshort}.
+In Sub-subsection \ref{sssShort}, we focus on short unitaries, where we show how to eliminate the qubits post-selected on~$|0\rangle^{\otimes M}$ by defining a new short tensor in the MPS.
+Our approach to short unitaries differs from that of~\cite{Ruiz23}.
+We prove the equivalence between both approaches in Appendix~\ref{appshort}.